British-Belgian teen becomes youngest woman to fly solo round the world | Science-Environment

 Cheers and applause went up as her plane came to a halt on the tarmac.
 "It's just really crazy, I haven't quite processed it," Rutherford, smiling broadly and cloaked in British and Belgian flags, told reporters.

+Her favourite flyovers were New York and an active volcano in Iceland, but there were moments when she feared for her life, including her flight across Siberia's frozen wastes and a narrow escape from entering North Korean air space during bad weather.
+"They have been testing missiles with no warning," she said of her concerns as she considered cutting across the reclusive authoritarian state during a detour from Russia to South Korea.

+"If they see a small blip or aircraft on their screen that's quite low heading towards their country, it's very possible that they would send someone out to have a look," she told Reuters on Thursday.
+"And honestly, I was not too interested in that!"
+To meet criteria for a round-the-world flight, Rutherford touched two points opposite each other on the globe: Jambi in Indonesia and Tumaco in Colombia.

-'YOUNG WOMEN CAN BE AMBITIOUS' She took the record from Afghan-born American Shaesta Wais, who in 2017 became the youngest woman to fly solo round the world at 30.
+'YOUNG WOMEN CAN BE AMBITIOUS' Rutherford took the record from Afghan-born American Shaesta Wais, who in 2017 became the youngest woman to fly solo around the world at 30.
 The youngest male record holder, American Mason Andrews, was 18 when he did it in 2018.

-Rutherford also became the first Belgian to circumnavigate the world solo in a single-engine aircraft.
+She also became the first Belgian to circumnavigate the world solo in a single-engine aircraft, getting through the long days by shuffling through a 40-hour playlist of songs.
 The teenager said the last leg of her journey, from Germany, had been tricky because rain and snow meant she had to "wiggle in some valleys" coming out of Frankfurt, but was delighted to be accompanied by light aircraft of the Belgian Air Force's Red Devils aerobatic display team for the final stretch.

 Switching between French, Dutch and English as reporters fired questions, Rutherford said she was now looking forward to spending time with her family and getting to see her cats.
 Having gained her pilot's licence in 2020 after training with her father since 14, she now wants to study engineering at a U.S. or British university from September.